xpopy/Dongus58/README.md

 A fork of Lotus58 that includes config for a dongle

 The config allows you to use 3 nRF52840, one for the dongle, one for the left half, one for the right half.
-Using a dongle significantly increases battery life.

 More details on the [slicemk page](https://www.slicemk.com/pages/split-dongle).